 We catch up with Cloud later down the road, where he’s listening to a message from Barret on the phone.
 Barret is voiced by Beau Billingslea, a frequent anime voice actor with credits in Cowboy Bebop, Naruto, Bleach, and of course that anime classic: Hannah Montana: The Movie.
 Barret is talking about finding a huge gusher of oil, and that he’ll be coming home soon.

 To Kyle, this phone call one of the film’s big betrayals of the original game.
-Kyle feels that Barret turning to oil undermines both Barret’s FFVII motivation, and the game’s environmentalism in general.
-This is not even explained in the film, like everything else.
+Kyle feels that Barret turning to oil undermines both Barret’s FFVII motivation, and the original game’s environmentalism in general.
+The details aren’t even explained in the film, like everything else.
 In the short stories (and be aware that Barret’s short story was published after the film’s initial launch), we see Barret going through a character arc where he tries to find a purpose after he faces up to the guilt of killing innocents in the reactor bombings.
 He ultimately decides to find a replacement for Mako so that people will be able to reconnect and rebuild with quasi-modern technology, especially when it comes to helping victims of Geostigma.
 He ends up working with Cid and restarts the world’s fossil fuel industry.
-I feel this is a great arc for Barret, but fails in how it wasn’t included in the film, wasn’t shared outside of Japan, and–oh yeah!
+I feel this is a great arc for Barret, but fails in how it wasn’t included in the film, was only narrowly shared shared outside of Japan, and–oh yeah!
 Kyle’s still right that this flies in the face of FFVII’s environmentalism.
+“Do you know how to solve the world’s environmental problems?
+We’ll start an oil industry!”

 Cloud arrives at Healin Lodge to ask Reno about this job of his.
 Warned by Tifa that Reno called a second time off-camera and was sounding somewhat strange, Cloud goes in armed, and sure enough, Reno outright attacks him on arrival, but it seems to have just been a ploy to see if Cloud was in shape.
 Annoyed by him, Cloud just manoeuvres Reno out the front door and locks him out of his own building.
 This is my favourite part of the movie.

 Rude then arrives and tries the same thing, but is quickly held at swordpoint.
-Just then, a man arrives in a wheelchair, concealed by a blanket wrapped about his upper body, Only his lower face and right hand are visible, and his left hand doesn’t seem capable of moving at all.
+Just then, a man arrives in a wheelchair, concealed by a blanket wrapped about his upper body, Only his lower face and right hand are visible, and while we can’t see it under the blanket, his left arm doesn’t seem capable of moving at all.
 Cloud recognizes the man’s voice, and realizes this is Rufus Shinra, still alive, although by the signs in pretty poor shape as a consequence of the explosions.
 Rufus is voiced by Wally Wingert, future voice of The Riddler in the Batman: Arkham series.
-He’d also later go on to voice a completely different sort of character than both in Kingdom Hearts: Birth by Sleep, where he’d voice one of Peter Pan’s lost boys!
+He’d also later go on to voice a completely different sort of character in Kingdom Hearts: Birth by Sleep, where he’d voice one of Peter Pan’s lost boys!

 Cloud believes Rufus is responsible for the attack by Kadaj and the others, but Rufus doesn’t discuss the matter.
 He says that what remains of the Shinra Electric Power company owes the world to make up for its mistakes, and tells Cloud about their investigation at the Northern Cave, saying they found nothing there and that Cloud can “relax,” knowing that Sephiroth is gone for good.
 However, he says that Kadaj (whom he identifies by name) and his brothers were at Northern Cave and attacked Tseng and Elena.
 Rufus wants to hire Cloud as a mercenary to deal with Kadaj, but Cloud refuses, saying “I’m a delivery boy now.”

 We then cut to Midgar, back in the old Sector 5 church – Aerith’s church – where Tifa and Marlene arrive.
 It seems Tifa has discovered that Cloud is living here now.
 Searching the place, the two of them find a secured trunk and also a bandage that’s stained by Geostigma, causing them to recognize that Cloud, too, is infected.
 Presumably, the infection happened thanks to his dive into the Lifestream to battle Sephiroth at the end of FFVII.
-I don’t believe it happened when he was dunked mid-game, since Tifa isn’t infected and infection rate for people who have contacted the Lifestream during and post-Meteorfall is otherwise 100%.
-OtWtaS doesn’t give us a better moment of exposure).
+I don’t believe it happened when he was dunked mid-game (pre-Meteorfall), since Tifa isn’t infected and infection rate for people who have contacted the Lifestream during and post-Meteorfall is otherwise 100% (and no, Cloud is not dunked into the Lifestream during the short stories).
 Marlene and Tifa have a brief conversation about Cloud coming back and rejoining their family, during which Marlene’s emotions run all over the place with no honest connection from sentence to sentence.
-I don’t really know what to say about it, the scene is just as confusing to me in a rewatch as it was on my first viewing and I just have to accept that it was poorly done.
+I don’t really know what to say about it, the scene is just as confusing to me in a rewatch as it was on my first viewing and I just have to accept that it was poorly done, probably a localization problem.

 Jumping back to Healin Lodge, we discover that Cloud is long gone, but Rufus has new guests.
-Reno and Rude have just been thrashed by Kadaj, who announces “Boy, do I hate liars!”
-He’s speaking to Rufus, who tells Kadaj that “the object you seek” (I’m going to generously assume that the Japanese line was a bit more natural) was lost out of Reno’s helicopter somewhere in the Arctic Circle, as it was fleeing from Kadaj in the first place.
+Reno and Rude have just been thrashed by Kadaj, who announces, “Boy, do I hate liars!”
+He’s speaking to Rufus, who tells Kadaj that “the object you seek” (I’m going to generously assume that the Japanese line was a bit more natural) was lost out of Reno’s helicopter somewhere in the Arctic Circle, as the occupants were fleeing from Kadaj.
 To taunt Rufus, Kadaj throws him Elena and Tseng’s identification cards, covered with blood.
-When Rufus asks why he cares about the item in question, Kadaj suddenly puts on a huge wave of different emotions, first childish and later angry, saying that they need “Mother” for a new Reunion.
+When Rufus asks why Kadaj cares about the item he’s looking for, Kadaj suddenly puts on a huge wave of different emotions, first childish and later angry, saying that they need “Mother” for a new Reunion.
 It’s fairly clear he’s talking about Jenova.
 He then explains that “Mother’s memetic legacy lives on in the Lifestream” and is responsible for the Geostigma, which has created a new, different crop of Jenova hosts in the world’s children… even though there are plenty of adult victims as well.
 Indeed, we soon learn Rufus is one of them!
 I notice that the way the short stories described Geostigma and its method of infection didn’t seem to target children so specifically as the film, so we’ll have to take that as a short story retcon.
-In any event, it seems that by killing Jenova, her soul corrupted the Lifestream itself.
+Long story short: it seems that by killing Jenova, her soul corrupted the Lifestream itself, either because she’s evil, because she’s a space alien, or both.

 Kadaj complains that the “guest of honour” is missing for the Reunion, and explains that he and his brothers need Jenova’s original cells to be complete again.
 When Rufus asks what Kadaj means, Kadaj oddly kneels, initially making me suspect that he’s talking about Rufus!
 But a moment later, he raises his head in such a way that Rufus sees that he resembles Sephiroth, which is apparently enough of an explanation to help Rufus catch his meaning.
 By the way, while the name never appears in the film, Kadaj, Yazoo and Loz are referred to behind-the-scenes as “the Remnants of Sephiroth.”
 It probably won’t surprise anyone if I spoil that his “guest of honour” is supposed to be Cloud.

-Back at Zack’s grave, Cloud sets the Buster Sword back in place and remembers Zack in life, and mutters about how being a living legacy isn’t as easy as it might have seen.
-Just then, he has an attack of pain from his Geostigma, which the film loosely implies was caused by Kadaj channeling Sephiroth at Healin.
+Back at Zack’s grave, Cloud sets the Buster Sword back in place and thinks back on Zack for a while.
+Cloud mutters about how being a living legacy isn’t as easy as it might have seen.
+Just then, he has an attack of pain from his Geostigma, which the film loosely implies was caused by Kadaj channelling Sephiroth at Healin.

 We cut to Denzel in Edge, and discover that he is rounding up stigmatic children, including Denzel.